 What are alternatives to parabens?

-Preservatives are used to give products a longer shelf life.
+Preservatives are used to give products longer shelf life.
 That said, the decaying process is natural and will eventually occur with or without preservatives of any kind.
 Skin care products do not, and should not, last forever.
-DHS Tar Shampoo for example doesn’t explicitly have any preservatives added at all.
-These shampoos tend to have a shorter shelf life, but personally that’s something I’m prepared for if it means fewer harmful chemicals are added to my skin care products.
+DHS Tar Shampoo, for example, doesn’t explicitly have any preservatives added at all.
+These shampoos tend to have a shorter shelf life, but personally, that’s something I’m prepared for if it means fewer harmful chemicals are added to my skin care products.

 There’s also a number of natural preservatives you’ll see in shampoos these days.
 These include Tea Tree Essential Oil, Thyme Essential Oil, Grapefruit Seed Extract and Bitter Orange Extract.